WebAssembly/spec/document/text/conventions.rst

 Except for a few exceptions, the core of the text grammar closely mirrors the grammar of the abstract syntax.
 However, it also defines a number of forms that are *syntactic sugar* over the core syntax.

+The recommended extension for source files containing WebAssembly modules in text format is ":math:`\T{.wat}`".

 .. _text-grammar:
 .. index:: grammar notation, notation